 By Sarah Westergren, Staff Writer

 “I started feeling the affects of the chlorine right after I got out of the pool,” freshman Alex Gilberd said.
-“I knew it was probably the chlorine that was causing this because I had other people in the previous period warn me that the chlorine levels were high.”
+“I knew it was probably the chlorine that was causing this, because I had other people in the previous period warn me that the chlorine levels were high.”

 “The chlorine had made my vision very blurry and foggy.
 Along with that, I felt weak and kept sneezing and sniffling for the rest of the day,” Gilberd said.

-“I just flushed their eyes out with a purified water solution that I have available and it seemed to provide really good relief, enough that almost all of them were able to stay at school,” Citron said.
+“It seemed to provide really good relief, enough that almost all of them were able to stay at school,” Citron said.

 “I don’t think that I will wear goggles since people now know to keep a close eye on the chlorine levels.
 If it does happen again though, I will just stop swimming and tell the PE teacher,” freshman Megan McCreary said.